PsclDev/twitch-stream-recorder/README.md

-# Ancalentari Twitch Stream Recorder
+# PsclDev Twitch Stream Recorder
-This script allows you to record twitch streams live to .mp4 files.
+This script allows you to record twitch streams live to .mp4 files and save it later to your NAS.
-It is an improved version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
+It is an improved version from ancalentari which improved the version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
 It uses OAuth2.
 ## Requirements
 1. [python3.8](https://www.python.org/downloads/release/python-380/) or higher
 2. [streamlink](https://streamlink.github.io/)